 #20.
 Tobacco Users Are Entitled to Premiums That Are up to 50% Greater Than Non-Tobacco Users

-Given the large number of smokers, many insurance firms recognize that a tobacco rating may dissuade tobacco users and businesses from purchasing individual and group health insurance from them.
+Given a large number of smokers, many insurance firms recognize that a tobacco rating may dissuade tobacco users and businesses from purchasing individual and group health insurance from them.
 This is why they maintain their tobacco rating below the maximum allowed of 50%.

 #21.
 According To Smoking Facts, Smoking Has an Impact on Our Look